Karla-Flores/Interactive-Web-Visualizations/README.md

 <br>
 <h3>Plotly</h3>
 <hr>
 <p align = 'justify'>The task was to retrieve test subject demographics and draw a bar chart and bubble chart displaying each individual's samples.
-This assignment was done as follows:</p>
+This <a href = 'https://karla-flores.github.io/Interactive-Web-Visualizations--Challenge/'>assignment</a> was done as follows:</p>
 <ul>
   <li>Read in samples.json using the D3 library.</li>
   <li>Retrieve metadata info for each test subject and display this in the form of an unordered list item as a key-value pair on the dashboard.</li>